 We explore the park on our Millennium Park Tour!

 The art in Chicago isn’t always in museums.
 Much of what you can find in the city is public art.

 Be sure to look for the dozens of sculptures and other pieces of art along Magnificent Mile.

 You can also find public art in parks and plazas, and throughout many neighborhoods in Chicago.

 Although the pass itself isn’t free, some of the activities available with an all-inclusive tourist attraction discounts pass could be free if you use it effectively.

 Whatever you choose to do, there are quite a few fun and family-friendly attractions included with a city pass.

-he following breweries offer free tours at various times throughout the week.
+Below we list breweries that offer free tours at various times throughout the week.
 Some breweries require online reservations, so be sure to plan ahead!

-Find out more about various brewery tours and where to find the best craft beer.
+Find out about other brewery tours and where to find the best craft beer in Chicago.

 Navy Pier continues to be one of the most popular destinations throughout the Midwest.
-Jetting out into Lake Michigan, Navy Pier provides a boardwalk with a sweeping view of the Chicago skyline and is lined with entertainment inside.
+Jetting out into Lake Michigan, Navy Pier provides a boardwalk with a sweeping view of the Chicago skyline.

 This is a popular spot during the summer, in particular, providing free fireworks Wednesday and Saturday nights from Memorial Day to Labor Day.